barracudanetworks/waf-azure-templates/ARMTemplates/contrib/Custom-LogicApp-Checks/readme.md

 4. You will now be asked to Authorised the Office365 account, click on the Authorise button and complete the instructions to sign into Office365.  ![authorise](images/authorise365.png)
 5. Lastly if the authorisation was succesfull Save the changes. ![Successful](images/success.png)

-At this point you should based
+At this point you should be ready to start receiving notifications if any of the TLS settings change on the service you have selected for monitoring.
+Please take a look at the customisation options for more details on the structure should you wish to modify

 ## Deployed resources